ibm-cloud-docs/satellite/iam.md

       <tr>
       <td>Resource instance</td>
       <td>`--resource`</td>
       <td>If you scope the policy to a resource type, you can further limit the policy to a particular instance of the resource.
-To list available instances, run [the CLI commands](/docs/satellite?topic=satellite-satellite-cli-reference) for that resource type.
-For example, to list available locations, run `ibmcloud sat location ls`.<p class="note">To grant permissions to create a location, do not include the <code>--resource</code> flag, which limits access only to a particular location.</p></td>
+To list available instances, run [the CLI commands](/docs/satellite?topic=satellite-satellite-cli-reference) for that resource type, such as `ibmcloud sat location ls`.<p class="note">To grant permissions to create a location, do not include the <code>--resource</code> flag, which limits access only to a particular location.<br><br>You cannot scope a policy to individual `configuration` or `subscription` resources.
+Instead, control access to your {{site.data.keyword.satelliteshort}} Config resources at the `clustergroup` level.</p></td>
       </tr>
       <tr>
       <td>Role</td>